WalletWasabi/WasabiDoc/docs/using-wasabi/Send.md

 ## Broadcast

-Once the transaction is signed, it will automatically broadcast the transaction.
+Once the transaction is signed, it will automatically be broadcasted.
 Wasabi has 3 mechanisms for broadcasting a transaction.
 It will try these in the following order until one is successful: connected Bitcoin full node, Bitcoin P2P network, 3rd party API.
 Read more [here](/FAQ/FAQ-UseWasabi.html#how-is-the-transaction-broadcast).